dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 This all compiles again and our `main.rs` file is much cleaner.

+## Randomizing Our Board

-## Generating Our Terrain
+Generating Our Terrain

-## Indexing into our board
+## We Need Levels

+## Which One Is Row and Which Column?

+Indexing Into Our Board

 ## A Hungry Hungry Player

-Let's stop the player from eating Obsticals.
+Let's stop the player from eating everything on the board.

-## Now We Implement The Blockchain
+## Implementing The Blockchain

 ## Adding Beasts